 Most people would like to improve their immune function at this time of year.
 Viruses that cause colds and influenza are everywhere and even vigorous hand washing may not protect you from coming down with an upper respiratory tract infection.
 Could extra zinc help?
 Are there potential hazards?

 Zinc is one of those minerals that gets very little respect.
 People often take calcium and magnesium, but rarely even think about zinc.
 Yet this mineral is crucial for the immune system.
 It activates T cells, which are crucial for combatting bacterial and viral infections.
 Your natural killer cells cannot function fully without adequate levels of zinc.

 A research team from Tufts University recruited 25 older people who were low in zinc to participate in a double-blind, placebo-controlled study.
-The research was published in The American Journal of Clinical Nutrition (online, Jan.
-27, 2016).
+The research was published in The American Journal of Clinical Nutrition (March 2016).
 It demonstrated that supplementing older residents in a nursing home with 30 mg of extra zinc daily for three months raised zinc levels in the bloodstream.

 In addition, the investigators found that the group that got 30 mg of zinc compared to placebo (5 mg. of zinc) had better immune function.
 The number of T cells in their bodies went up, a measure of immune system enhancement.
 The T cells seemed more responsive in that they were able to proliferate more effectively in response to stimuli that simulated infection.

 The authors of this study had previously discovered that older people living in nursing homes frequently have low levels of zinc in their bodies.
 When this crucial mineral is deficient, there is a greater likelihood of developing pneumonia.
 The death rate is also higher when people are low in zinc.

 Who’s At Risk of Low Zinc?